palvarezc/cavendish-particle-tracks/docs/user-manual.md

 <!-- TOC --><a name="start"></a>
 ### Starting the tool

 To start the tool, double-click on the CPT icon.
 This will open the `napari` window.
 To load the CPT plugin, click on the `Plugins` menu and select `cavendish-particle-tracks`.
-This will the CPT window, which will be empty until you load a data file.
+This will open the CPT window, which will be empty until you load a data file.

 <!-- TOC --><a name="load"></a>
 ### Loading a data file